dreamcatcher-tech/network/Inbox/2024-05-15 1358 flattening the actor model.md

 Make a fire and forget action, so backchat ignores replies.
 Maybe the only error we care about is a redirect ?
 Maybe the reply can update the accounting for billing purposes ?

+Use folders to represent child threads, so they can all be rolled up to the top branch easily.

 Stories:
 engaging with a bot directly
 starting a new session with a bot